DMU College of Podiatric Medicine & Surgery scholarships

 The Arkansas Health Education Grant Program (ARHEG), which is funded by the state of Arkansas, provides assistance for Arkansas residents attending certain out-of-state accredited health and medical professional schools for graduate or professional programs that are unavailable in Arkansas.
 Must be an Arkansas resident, and must return to practice in Arkansas one year for each ear of loan.
 For more information visit their website

 North Carolina student loan program for health, sciences and mathematics

-$8,500 per year.
 Must be a North Carolina resident.
 The loan obligation may be forgiven through approved employment within the state of North Carolina provided the recipient works in the field in which he/she was funded.
-One calendar year of full-time employment in a designated shortage area is required for each year the loan was received.
-Contact 919-549-8614 or the Financial Aid Office for information.
+For more information visit their website

 Loan repayment programs